tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 ### Install

-To install it, one needs to copy from the `vimcmdline` resository the directories `ftplugin`, `plugin` and `syntax` and their files to `~/.config/nvim/`.
+To install it, one needs to copy from the `vimcmdline` repository the directories `ftplugin`, `plugin` and `syntax` and their files to `~/.config/nvim/`.
 For user accounts of UCR’s HPCC, the above install script `install_nvimRtmux` includes the install of `vimcmdline` (since 09-Jun-18).